dparo/master-thesis/README.md

 ![Downloads](https://img.shields.io/github/downloads/dparo/master-thesis/total)

-# CPTP: Capacitated Profitable Tour Problem
+# A Branch-and-Cut based Pricer algorithm for tackling the Capacitated Vehicle Routing Problem

-A Mixed Integer Programming (MIP) based solution for the CPTP.
+A Mixed Integer Programming (MIP) model and branch-and-cut framework algorithm for solving the CPTP.

-This project studies and compares various MIP formulations and cuts separation techniques for the CPTP.
+This project verifies the feasibility of employing a branch-and-cut framework for solving the Pricing Problem (PP) induced from the Set Partition (SP) formulation of the Capacitated Vehicle Routing Problem.

 ## Core Technical Concepts/Inspiration